amoffat/manifest/README.md

 @ai
 def is_optimistic(text: str) -> bool:
-    """ Determines if the text is optimistic"""
+    """Determines if the text is optimistic"""

 assert is_optimistic("This is amazing!")
 ```